pcallewaert/connaisseur/docs/README.md

 Connaisseur ensures integrity and provenance of container images in a Kubernetes cluster.
 To do so, it intercepts resource creation or update requests sent to the Kubernetes cluster, identifies all container images and verifies their signatures against pre-configured public keys.
 Based on the result, it either accepts or denies those requests.

-It is developed under 3 core values:

-- Security
-- Usability
-- Compatibility

-Connaisseur supports the following signing solutions:
+Connaisseur is developed under three core values: *Security*, *Usability*, *Compatibility*.
+It is built to be extendable and currently aims to support the following signing solutions:

 - [Notary V1](https://github.com/theupdateframework/notary) / [Docker Content Trust](https://docs.docker.com/engine/security/trust/)
 - [Sigstore](https://sigstore.dev/) / [Cosign](https://github.com/sigstore/cosign) (EXPERIMENTAL)